October 1, 2016

 AWA participates in stakeholder sessions around the broad principles of the upcoming Regional Plan for the Lower Athabasca region, calling for much stronger protection of vague “conservation areas” and meaningful protection of caribou habitat.

-Alberta government releases its summary of the recommendations of the Lower Athabasca Regional Advisory Council.
+In August, Alberta government releases its summary of the recommendations of the Lower Athabasca Regional Advisory Council.
 This multi-stakeholder council includes representatives from tarsands and forestry industries as well as federal, municipal and aboriginal representatives.

 Recommendations include vague “Conservation Areas” though these are poorly defined, and would allow oil and gas and industrial forestry activities.
 20-32% of the region is proposed as “Conservation Area”, much less than the 50 percent recommended to achieve biodiversity and species-at-risk commitments.
 Measures to protect threatened caribou habitat are minimal.